3vil3mpir3/BwarnerWebServer/README.md

 ##### Responses
 At this point, the server will honor GET, HEAD, and TRACE.
 I have an unrecognized case in there as well, but all other request types will return with 501.
 ##### Testing
 In my research, I came across several examples that included some levels of build testing.
-I elected to forgo his based on the small project size.
+I elected to forgo this based on the small project size.
 ##### Organization and Enums
 I referenced a few apache libraries because I didn't want to have to define my own enums.
 I'm sure this is a debatable approach.